Bylaws of the College Assembly in the College of Liberal Arts and Sciences

 - Committee on Sabbatical Leaves (CSL): The Committee on Sabbatical Leaves shall consist of eleven faculty members, serving a three-year term across the five divisions of the College with three members each from HUM, NSM, and SBS, as well as one member each from SOTA and IIS.

-- Committee on the Evaluation of Chairpersons and Directors (CECD): The Committee on the Evaluation of Chairpersons and Directors shall consist of eight faculty members, serving a two-year term across the five divisions of the College with two members each from HUM, NSM, and SBS, as well as one member each from SOTA and IIS.
+- Committee on the Evaluation of Chairpersons and Directors (CECD): The Committee on the Evaluation of Chairpersons and Directors shall consist of eight faculty members, serving a three-year term across the five divisions of the College with two members each from HUM, NSM, and SBS, as well as one member each from SOTA and IIS.
 Additionally, the committee will include up to one undergraduate student and one graduate student elected for a one-year term (fewer students are permitted if good faith efforts are made to reach full representation).

 B. Additional details specific to the five standing committees of the CA